felixarntz/boilerplate/README.md

 ### Disclaimer

-* Support for themes is partly available already, however it will only be added as a configuration option once it has been finalized.
-* Note that PHP 5.2 support at this time is limited.
-For example, the generated test PHP files require PHP 5.3.
-Support for PHP 5.2 may be added in the future - pull-requests welcome of course!
+* PHP 5.2 support at this time is available, but limited.
+Due to WordPress core dropping support for that version anyway, it is unlikely that better support will be added.

 ## Credit